Stem Cell and Platelet Rich Plasma Therapy: Your Body’s Secret Weapon

 There are two ways to get the stem cells.
 First, we take them from the patient.
 People typically have a good concentration of easily accessible stem cells in our bone marrow.
 The best access point is the iliac crest of the pelvis.
 Unfortunately, as we age, we have fewer and fewer of our own stem cells circulating.
 This partially explains why we don’t heal as well as we get older.
 It also means that using our own stem cells (if we don’t have that many anyway) may not be a great idea.
 It might be better to use donated (allogenic) tissue, which is the second way to get the stem cells.

 High concentrations of stem cells are found in placental tissues and amniotic fluid.
 These stem cells are taken from tissues acquired from living, healthy donors after full term pregnancy and at a scheduled Cesarean section.
 Another source is the baby’s umbilical cord blood.
 This is collected at delivery, as well.
-These tissues are minimally processed and preserved to maintain the natural properties of the tissues.
-These tissues have been shown clinically and scientifically to support soft tissue repair, reduce inflammation, and minimize scar tissue formation.
+The tissues mentioned above are minimally processed and preserved to maintain the natural properties of the tissues.
+Both clinical and scientific studies show that these tissues support soft tissue repair, reduce inflammation, and minimize scar tissue formation.
 These tissues include a number of structural proteins, growth factors, and cytokines, which promote cellular proliferation, new collagen formation, and reduce inflammation.

 Regenerative Medicine Gainesville: